cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 For this example, let's consider we are creating a blog engine using microservices:

-- _Post service_: manages information related to posts.
+- _Post service_: Manages details related to posts.
-- _Comment service_: manages information related to the comments of each post.
+- _Comment service_: Manages details related to the comments of each post.

+Each microservice is a Spring Boot application.
 For demonstration purposes, all data handled by the services is stored in memory and only `GET` requests are supported.
-When a representation of post is requested, the post service will perform a `GET` request to the comment service to get a representation of the comments for that post, as illustrated below:
+When a representation of post is requested, the post service will perform a `GET` request to the comment service to get a representation of the comments for that post.
+The post service will aggregate the results and return a representation of the post with comments to the client:

 ![Post and comment services][img.services]